Terracoding/terracoding.github.com/source/blog/five-things-hiring-development-team.md

 It is amazing how much you can gauge about someone through an informal conversation with them.

-Getting to know your development team before you hire them can be essential in understanding their background, what type of people they are and what interests they have.
+Getting to know your development team before you hire them can be essential in understanding their background, what type of people they are, and what interests they have.

 Having a good relationship with the team often boosts their efforts to make sure your business is built with love and care.